Chrome Hearts: Locations

 Each Chrome Hearts boutique has a diversity of both interior design and exclusive clothing products.
 Chrome Hearts is sold in luxury malls such as Bergdorf Goodman, Isetan, Prince's Building and Selfridges.
 In 2018 and 2021, the brand opened a pop-up store in New York for the Sex Records collection, which included products such as customised clothing and toy cars.

+In late 2025, Chrome Hearts silently acquired the Surfrider Hotel in Malibu, a 20-room boutique hotel on the Pacific Coast Highway.
+Originally built in 1953 as a motel, then later redesigned into a high-end boutique, the sale was finalised for roughly $37.5 million, working out to be one of the most expensive per-room hotel deals in California.
+The acquisition marks their official entry into hotels, moving beyond fashion and jewellery.
+As of April 2026, no work has begun and little is known of the project.

 Awards and honours

 In 1992, Chrome Hearts won the Council of Fashion Designers of America Accessories Designer of the Year award.
 In 2022, Richard and Laurie Lynn Stark received the CFDA Geoffrey Beene Lifetime Achievement Award.